Big Ten Conference: Men's basketball

 The Big Ten has participated in basketball since 1904, and has led the nation in attendance every season since 1978.
 Although, they have slightly higher average capacity basketball venues, the attendance edge is largely because Big Ten Conference fans fill a higher percentage of seats than other conferences.
 It has been a national powerhouse in men's basketball, having multiple championship winners and often sending four or more teams to the NCAA men's basketball tournament.
-Previous NCAA champions include Indiana with five titles, Michigan State with two, and Wisconsin, Michigan, and Ohio State with one each.
+Previous NCAA champions include Indiana with five titles, Michigan and Michigan State each with two, and Wisconsin and Ohio State with one each.
 Maryland, which joined the Big Ten in 2014, won one NCAA championship as a member of the ACC.
+UCLA, which joined the conference in 2024, won eleven NCAA championships (1964–65, 1967–73, 1975, 1995) as a member of the Pac8/10.
 Ohio State played in the first NCAA tournament national championship game in 1939, losing to Oregon.
 Despite this, Jimmy Hull of Ohio State was the first NCAA tournament MVP.
 The first three tournament MVPs came from the Big Ten (Marv Huffman of Indiana in 1940 and John Katz of Wisconsin in 1941).

 Big Ten teams have also experienced success in the postseason National Invitation Tournament (NIT).
 Since 1974, 13 Big Ten teams have played in the championship game, winning nine championships.
 Michigan, Ohio State, Penn State, and Minnesota have won two NIT championships, while Indiana and Purdue have won one each.
-Two other members, Maryland and Nebraska, won NIT titles before they joined the Big Ten.
+Three other members, Maryland, UCLA, and Nebraska, won NIT titles before they joined the Big Ten.
 In addition, in 1943 the defunct Helms Athletic Foundation retrospectively awarded national titles to Northwestern for 1931 and Purdue for 1932; then in 1957, it selected Illinois for 1915, Minnesota for 1902 and 1919, and Wisconsin for 1912, 1914 and 1916.
 Former member Chicago won a post-season national championship series in 1908.